Adolfo Suárez Madrid-Barajas Airport Guide (MAD)

 Madrid Barajas Airport has two banks in each of Terminals 2 and 4.
 There are also bureaux de change and ATMs throughout the airport.

-Wireless internet access is available in VIP lounges and restaurant areas in all terminals.
+Wi-Fi is available in all terminals, the first 15 minutes are free.
 Additionally, there are almost 100 internet points positioned within the terminals.
 A post office is located on the ground floor of Terminal 1.

 There are more than 30 cafés, bars and restaurants at Madrid Barajas Airport, distributed throughout the terminals.

-A selection of more than 100 shops can be found at Madrid Barajas Airport, including duty-free for passengers leaving the European Union.
+A selection of more than 100 shops can be found at the airport, including duty-free for passengers leaving the European Union.
 Items available range from local produce and souvenirs to jewellery and electronics.

 There are nurseries in Terminals 2 and 4 and a children’s playground in Terminal 2.
 Pharmacies are located in Terminals 1, 2 and 4, while first aid stations can be found in Terminals 2 and 4.
 Madrid Barajas Airport also has chapels in Terminals 1, 2 and 4 and travel agencies and tour operators in the arrivals areas of the terminals.

-High Tech Madrid Aeropuerto Hotel (tel: 915 645 906; www.hthoteles.com), one of the closest hotels to the airport, houses a business centre and a number of meeting rooms with a capacity of up to 100 delegates.
+Hotel Petit Palace Madrid Aeropuerto (tel: 91 5645 906; www.petitpalace.com), one of the closest hotels to the airport, houses a business centre and a number of meeting rooms with a capacity of up to 100 delegates.

 Long- and short-stay car parking is provided at Madrid Barajas Airport within six public parking areas.
 Short-term options include the outdoor P1 car park in front of the terminal building, the indoor P2 car park (which has direct access to terminals T2 and T3), and a ‘parking express' facility (for stays of less than 30 minutes) at Terminal 2.
 Long-term parking is available at a remote car park with 1,655 spaces: a free shuttle operates between this area and the terminals.
 Additional services include VIP car parks near each terminal.